MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 To make sure lower-powered machines could render the clouds, our backup approach used solid geometry to [minimize overdraw](../develop/unity/performance-recommendations-for-unity.md#limit-overdraw).

-First, we tried producing clouds by generating a solid heightmap mesh for each layer.
+We produced clouds by generating a solid heightmap mesh for each layer.
 We used the radius of the cloud info texture per vertex to generate the shape.
-We used a geometry [shader](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md#shaders) to produce the vertices at the tops and bottoms of the clouds, generating solid cloud shapes.
+We used a geometry shader to produce the vertices at the tops and bottoms of the clouds, generating solid cloud shapes.
 We used the density value from the texture to color the cloud with darker colors for denser clouds.

 The following shader code creates the vertices: